 - Put a large sheet of aluminum foil over a large baking sheet and then place the beef ribs on the foil.

 - Wrap the ribs up in the foil by either using another sheet or folding the sheet you already have down.
 You want to create a sealed pouch for the ribs to sit in.
 Make sure not to pile the ribs on top of one another.

 - Put the ribs into the oven on the middle rack, close the oven door, and forget about the ribs for 3 – 4 hours (I went 3.5 hours before pulling them out of the oven).

 - After 3 – 4 hours, take the ribs out of the oven open up the pouch and see how the ribs are doing.
 They won’t look right at first, but you will notice that they are already fall-off-the-bone tender.

-- You can now eat the ribs, but I highly recommend taking some of your favorite barbecue sauce (I used Sweet Baby Rays Original Barbecue Sauce) and brushing about 2 tablespoons lightly over all of the ribs.
+- You can now eat the ribs, but I highly recommend taking some of your favorite barbecue sauce (try my own recipe that goes extremely well with these ribs by clicking here) and brushing about 2 tablespoons lightly over all of the ribs.
 You can use a basting/pastry brush.
 Apply as little or as much as you want, but this last step is where you get the barbecue flavor.
 I don’t recommend baking/broiling with the barbecue sauce because it will burn really easily.

 - Serve and eat immediately.
 Be careful moving them around because these ribs really do fall off the bone.
 In the picture below, I just lightly pushed the meat off of the bone using a fork.